Daphne du Maurier: Personal life

 Biographers have claimed that du Maurier's marriage was at times somewhat chilly, and that she could be aloof and distant to her children, especially the girls, when immersed in her writing.
 She has often been painted as a frostily private recluse who rarely mixed in society or gave interviews, but many people remembered her as a warm and immensely funny person in private who was a welcoming hostess to guests at Menabilly, the house that she had leased for many years, from the Rashleigh family in Cornwall.

 Her husband died in 1965 and soon afterward Daphne moved to Kilmarth, near Par, Cornwall, which became the setting for The House on the Strand, and where she became an early member of Mebyon Kernow, a Cornish nationalist party.

-An exception to her reticence to give interviews came after the release of the film A Bridge Too Far, based on a book by Cornelius Ryan, in which her late husband was portrayed in a less-than-flattering light.
+An exception to her reluctance to give interviews came after the release of the film A Bridge Too Far, based on a book by Cornelius Ryan, in which her late husband was portrayed in a less-than-flattering light.
 Incensed, she wrote to the national newspapers, decrying what she considered unforgivable treatment.

 She appeared as a castaway in the BBC Radio programme Desert Island Discs broadcast on 3 September 1977.
 Her chosen book was The Collected Works of Jane Austen, and her luxury was whisky and ginger ale.

 When she was made a Dame Commander of the Order of the British Empire in 1969, she was titled Dame Daphne du Maurier, Lady Browning, DBE, but she never used the title.
 According to her biographer Margaret Forster, she told no one about the honour, so that even her children learned of it only from the newspapers.
 "She thought of pleading illness for the investiture, until her children insisted it would be a great day for the older grandchildren.
 So she went through with it, though she slipped out quietly afterwards to avoid the attention of the press."